 For example, a corporation with IC, HR, Change Management and Crisis Communication teams won’t manage the situation the same way a mid-size enterprise without Change Management and Crisis Communication teams would do.

-However, there are some employee communications tips that can help you engage your remote employees no matter what your industry is and those include:
+However, there are some employee communications tips that can help you engage your remote employees and make communication in the workplace more efficient.

 1. Use the communication channels that are right for your employees